LukasLichten/own_your_saves/ReadMe.md

 API can be then accessed on localhost:80/api/, or localhost:8080/api/

 Backend includes code to serve the frontend, and will show errors when run locally.
-These are harmless, to make them go away you need to `ln -s ./frontend/dist ./backend/dist`, which will then serve a static build on port 80.
+These are harmless, to make them go away you need to `ln -s ./frontend/dist ./dist`, which will then serve a static build on port 80.
-But for Development using `trunk serve` and then loading the page on port 8080 is preferred.
+But for Development using `trunk serve` and then loading the page on port 8080 is preferred as allows hotreloading.

 ### Production Build
 ```
-Docker build
+docker build .
 ```